danieldehaan96/spdf/README.md

 # spdf
-A respository with both industrial and simulated datasets on spare part demand forecasting, with the intention of benchmarking several intermittent demand forecasting methods on them.
+A repository with both industrial and simulated datasets on spare part demand forecasting, with the intention of benchmarking several intermittent demand forecasting methods on them.

 This repository will contain R-code snippets, links to R-code and packages used and the data sets used in my master thesis.
 The subject of the thesis is: Benchmarking spare part demand forecasting methods.

+Abstract of the thesis for context:
+The field of spare part demand forecasting focuses on methods that offer the optimal combination of reduced downtime and cost efficiency in a setting where demand is not stable.
+As newly developed methods enter the field, their ease of implementation and understanding needs to be put to the test.
+To check whether several methods would deserve more attention, this paper compares several spare parts demand forecasting methods on industrial and simulated data sets to layout their pros and cons.
+The used data sets are classified based on underlying data characteristics and the methods are benchmarked on forecasting accuracy and inventory performance.
+The methods that are showcased in this paper are Croston's method, Simple Exponential Smoothing (SES), the Syntetos-Boylan approximation (SBA), the Teunter-Syntetos-Babai method (TSB), Willemain's bootstrapping method, a machine learning method in the form of a Multi-Layer-Perceptron (MLP) and an approach based on the LightGBM Algorithm.
+SBA was the overall best performing method based on forecasting accuracy and the Willemain method was the overall best on inventory performance.
+The MLP and LightGBM methods were superior when extreme intermittency was present based on inventory performance, but their forecasting accuracy was lacking overall.
+The main findings of this research indicate that the pre-processing of the data, the type of performance measure used and the type of data the method is applied to all influence the performance of a method and that method selection should be done based on those variables.

+If you are interested in the results, please contact Daniel de Haan through Linkedin.